Valentina Shevchenko: UFC Women's Flyweight Championship

 Shevchenko faced Lauren Murphy on September 25, 2021, at UFC 266.
 She won the fight via technical knockout in round four, defending her title for the sixth time.

 Shevchenko faced Taila Santos on June 12, 2022, at UFC 275.
 She won the close bout via split decision (49–46, 48–47, and 47–48).
 This fight earned her the Crypto.com "Fan Bonus of the Night" awards paid in bitcoin of US$30,000 for first place.

 Shevchenko faced Alexa Grasso on March 4, 2023, at UFC 285.
 In a surprise upset, she lost the bout and title via a face crank in the fourth round.
 The defeat marked her first career loss at Flyweight, her first non-decision loss in the UFC and the first time she had been submitted in her MMA career.

 Shevchenko faced Alexa Grasso in a rematch for the UFC Women's Flyweight Championship on September 16, 2023, at UFC Fight Night 227.
 The match ended in a split draw.
 The decision was controversial as one of the three judges scored 10-8 for Alexa Grasso in the last round, but Valentina argued her dominance in the round relating to the new scoring system in UFC.
 If the judge would have scored the fifth and final round in Valentina's favor, she would have won the fight and consequently the title.

 On February 9, 2024, it was announced that Shevchenko and Grasso would be the coaches for The Ultimate Fighter 32 on ESPN+, which would feature contestants from the middleweight and featherweight divisions.
 Shevchenko faced Alexa Grasso for the third time on September 14, 2024 at UFC 306.
-With nearly 15 minutes of control time, she won by dominant unanimous decision, becoming the only 2-time UFC Women's Flyweight Champion in the process.
+She won by dominant unanimous decision, becoming the only 2-time UFC Women's Flyweight Champion in the process.

 Shevchenko defended her title against Manon Fiorot on May 10, 2025 at UFC 315.
 She won the fight by unanimous decision.

 Shevchenko faced former two-time UFC Women's Strawweight Champion Zhang Weili on November 15, 2025 at UFC 322.
 She won the fight by unanimous decision.

+Shevchenko was scheduled to defend her title against Natália Silva on October 3, 2026 at UFC 332.
+However, Shevchenko withdrew due to an injury that will leave her sidelined for a year, which led to the cancellation of the bout and the title being vacated.